Autism Support

 De-escalation support in the home or community settings

-Seamless coordination with local authorities and care providers
+Seamless coordination with local authorities and healthcare providers

 What helps me the most is the trust and the openness.
 My favourite activity with them (support workers) is to go to the cinema.
 We used to go 2 times per week and watch different films.